How to spring clean your smart home

 Select the Hive Light that you wish to edit.

-Once you’re happy with your settings, click 'Save'.
-Or if you change your mind, click the back button.
+Once you’re happy with your settings, tap 'Save'.
+Or if you change your mind, tap the back button.

-Hive Hint: You can add time slots, copy or reset a schedule by clicking the button with the three dots in the bottom corner of the screen.
+Hive Hint: You can add time slots, copy or reset a schedule by tapping the three dots in the bottom corner of the screen.

 2. Polish important passwords